-If the appeal is not resolved by the appropriate academic dean to the satisfaction of the student, the student may then request in writing a meeting with the student appeals committee.
-The request must be submitted to the registrar within five working days of the dean's decision.
+If the appeal is not resolved by the appropriate academic dean due to additional, relevant documentation or evidence not previously reviewed, the student may then request in writing a meeting with the Student Appeals Committee.
+The request must be submitted to the Registrar within five working days of the dean's decision.

-The student appeals committee shall hear the appeal submitted by the student.
-In the appeal, the student may present evidence or information on his or her behalf and may be accompanied by his or her academic advisor or chosen faculty/staff member (or if under age of 18, may be accompanied by a legal guardian.)
-The advisor or guardian may consult with but may not speak on behalf of the student or otherwise participate directly in the proceedings, unless he or she is given specific permission to do so by the committee.
-The chairperson of the committee must supply a written answer to the student within five working days of the date the decision is rendered.
-The student appeals committee shall keep a written summary of the proceedings.
-The written summary and any other materials pertinent to the review shall then be forwarded by the committee to the Vice President for Academic Affairs.
-If any member of the student appeals committee was a participant in the original decision under appeal, he/she shall not participate in the deliberations or decision of the committee.
+The Student Appeals Committee shall hear the appeal submitted by the student.
+In the appeal, the student must present evidence or information on his or her behalf and may be accompanied by his or her academic advisor or chosen faculty/staff member or representative of his/her choice (or if under age of 18, may be accompanied by a legal guardian.)
+The advisor, representative, or guardian may consult with but may not speak on behalf of the student or otherwise participate directly in the proceedings, unless he or she is given specific permission to do so by the committee.
+The written recommendation and any other materials pertinent to the review shall then be forwarded by the committee to the Chief Academic Officer for approval.
+The Chair of the committee must supply a written answer to the student within five working days of the date the recommendation is approved.
+The Appeals Committee shall keep a written summary of the proceedings.
+If any member of the Student Appeals Committee was a participant in the original decision under appeal, he/she shall not participate in the deliberations or decision of the committee.
+The approved recommendation of the Student Appeals Committee is final and cannot be appealed.